 Buying or Renting Tools and Equipment – Some types of flooring require cutting and reshaping using specialty saws and tools.
 If you don’t have these tools in your garage already, you’ll either have to buy them or rent them from your local hardware store.
 If you’ve never used these tools before, you might need to find someone to show you how to use them properly and practice using the tools before you start cutting your floor planks and tile.

 Installing new flooring in the home can be a major renovation or a smaller project to update a room or hallway.
-While new flooring can transform the living space, it’s beauty is dependent on the installation being done correctly.
+New flooring can transform the living space,however it’s beauty is dependent on the installation being done correctly.
 It’s important to always consider the pros and cons of starting a DIY installation project yourself.
 Remember to give yourself time and start small.
 And if anything goes wrong, there are contractors available to set you right and ensure your floor looks exactly the way you imagined.